New Mexico Young Actors, Inc., Est. 1979

 Below, find study guides for our upcoming shows in order to enhance your students’ experience and appreciation of the performance.

-Study Guides – Fall 2023 productions
+Study Guides – Spring 2024 productions

 A Special Thanks to our Sponsors